danBhentschel/techio-practical-linq/markdowns/02_LinqConcepts/01_concepts_intro.md

 [MSDN Enumerable Methods documentation](https://msdn.microsoft.com/en-us/library/system.linq.enumerable_methods%28v=vs.110%29.aspx)

-Some methods are very simple, such as the `Count()` method that we have already seen and used in previous examples.
+Some methods are very simple, such as the `Count()` method.
 Several LINQ methods are very complicated and difficult to understand, though.
 The `GroupJoin()` method would be a good example of this type.

 ### General method categories
  - Some methods return a single value from the target sequence, such as `First()` or `Last()`.